edespino/cloudberry-site/docs/performance/use-incremental-materialized-view.md

 - Creating incremental materialized views on materialized views is not supported.

-In addition, when using incremental materialized views on Cloudberry Database, you need to pay attention to the following issues:
+In addition, when using incremental materialized views on Apache Cloudberry, you need to pay attention to the following issues:

 - Using incremental materialized views will slow down data insertion, deletion, and updates.
 In addition, a base table might have multiple incremental materialized views, and the performance degradation is proportional to the number of incremental materialized views.
 - Using incremental materialized views will generate temporary files to store calculation delta views, which might take up some storage space.